WojtekKamilowski/CI_PP5_HSBS/README.md

 - Parts of code based on <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

-- JavaScript code to update quantity on click & move the screen back to the top of the books list from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>
+- JavaScript code to Ensure proper enabling/disabling of all inputs on page load, check enable/disable every time the input is changed on quantity_input_script & move the screen back to the top of the books list from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

+- Disable +/- buttons outside 1-99 range, increment quantity & decrement quantity on quantity_input_script based on <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

 - .overlay, .text-black, #payment-form, .form-control & #card-element & .loading-spinner CSS from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>